 Domestic Wire Transfers

-Domestic wire transfers occur within the same country’s banking system, typically settling within the same business day.
+Domestic wire transfers occur within the same country’s banking system and typically settle within the same business day.
 These transfers avoid currency conversion complexity while utilizing established domestic banking relationships.

 Domestic transfer requirements include: